Flood Forecasting and Warning

 Flood Level Bulletins - Definitions

-Lake Simcoe Conservation Authority issues three levels of messages to advise municipalities and watershed residents of the potential threat to public safety or property damage.
+Lake Simcoe Conservation Authority issues three levels of riverine messages to advise municipalities and watershed residents of the potential threat to public safety or property damage.
+The riverine warnings can be issued with, or independent of, the Lake Simcoe Shoreline Hazard messages.

 Normal Conditions: No flood conditions exist.